BenDixon96/BenDixon96/README.md

 I am an enthusiastic individual with a good work ethic, looking for a role that will challenge me and provide new learning opportunities.
 I transitioned from a successful role as the evening cleaning team leader at ISS to start an exciting career in the tech industry
  When working within a team, I always adopt a friendly attitude, am open to input from others and eager to learn.
 I enjoy taking on new tasks which allow me to apply my problem solving and critical thinking skills to find a solution.

-- You can reach me benjdixon96@yahoo.co.uk
+- You can reach me at benjdixon96@yahoo.co.uk

 # My Projects
 | Title  | About | Tech Stack |